Theme

 Why it is included here

-Lifehubber includes ReMe because it appears to represent a meaningful current in agent design: memory systems built to preserve useful working context across longer interactions rather than relying only on short-lived chat history.
+Lifehubber includes ReMe because it helps readers consider where memory systems fit in agent design, especially systems built to preserve useful working context across longer interactions rather than relying only on short-lived chat history.

 Source links